F-Secure Elements Endpoint Detection and Response (RDR) detects a safe application (e.g. an in-house application). How to whitelist the detection?

-1. Login to Log in to the Elements Security Center: https://elements.f-secure.com/
+1. Log in to the Elements Security Center at here

 3. Go to the Devices page

-3. Go to Detections tab, tick the Broad Context Detections ID check box.
+4. Go to Detections tab, tick the Broad Context Detections check box.

-5. Select "Closed" from drop down menu, then select reason as "false positive".
+6. Select "Closed" from drop down menu, then select reason as "False positive"

-Once you have at least 1 incidents that are identical to the incident, and there is no identical incident where status is closed as confirmed, the false positive handling in F-Secure Elements Endpoint Detection and Response (EDR) will close the false positive automatically.
+Once you have at least 1 incident that is identical to the incident, and there is no identical incident where status is closed as confirmed, the false positive handling in F-Secure Elements Endpoint Detection and Response (EDR) will close the false-positive automatically.